 Season the roast

-- In a small bowl, combine kosher salt and all of the dry seasonings, Dijon mustard, Worcestershire sauce, and olive oil, and cover the roast on all sides.3 pounds sirloin tip roast, 1 ½ tablespoons kosher salt, 1 teaspoon coarse ground black pepper, 1 ½ teaspoons garlic powder, 1 ½ teaspoons onion powder, 1 teaspoon smoked paprika, 1 teaspoon dried thyme, 1 teaspoon dried oregano, 1 teaspoon dried rosemary, 1 tablespoon oil, 2 tablespoons Worcestershire sauce, 1 tablespoon Dijon mustard
+- In a small bowl, combine kosher salt and all of the dry seasonings, Dijon mustard, Worcestershire sauce, and oil, and cover the roast on all sides.1 ½ tablespoons kosher salt, 1 teaspoon coarse ground black pepper, 1 ½ teaspoons garlic powder, 1 ½ teaspoons onion powder, 1 teaspoon smoked paprika, 1 teaspoon dried thyme, 1 teaspoon dried oregano, 1 teaspoon dried rosemary, 1 tablespoon oil, 2 tablespoons Worcestershire sauce, 1 tablespoon Dijon mustard, 3 pounds sirloin tip roast

 Cook the roast

 - Add oil to a hot skillet or in your slow cooker (if it has a sauté function) then brown the roast on all sides for roughly 3 minutes per side.
-Remove from the skillet.2 tablespoons oil
+Remove from the skillet or slow cooker and set aside.

-- Add the remaining olive oil, followed by the onions with a pinch of salt.
+- Add the remaining oil, followed by the onions with a pinch of salt.
 Cook until onions are translucent, about 5 minutes.
-Add garlic and cook until fragrant, about 30 seconds - 1 minute.2 medium yellow onions, 1 - 2 teaspoons kosher salt, 10 cloves garlic
+Add garlic and cook until fragrant, about 30 seconds to 1 minute.2 tablespoons oil, 2 medium yellow onions, 1 - 2 teaspoons kosher salt, 10 cloves garlic

-- Add the roast back to the slow cooker, with the fresh herbs, bay leaves, and beef broth, and balsamic vinegar.
-Cook on low for 3-4 hours.3 bay leaves, 4 sprigs thyme, 3 sprigs rosemary, 3 cups beef broth, 3 tablespoons balsamic vinegar
+- Transfer everything to the slow cooker if you've been using a skillet.
+Add the roast back to the slow cooker, nestling it on top of the onions.
+Add the fresh herbs, bay leaves, beef broth, and balsamic vinegar.
+Cover and cook on low for 3-4 hours.3 bay leaves, 4 sprigs thyme, 3 sprigs rosemary, 3 cups beef broth, 3 tablespoons balsamic vinegar

-- Now, add in the potatoes and carrots with lots of salt.
-Slow cook for an additional 2-3 hours on high, or 4-6 hours on low.4 medium carrots, 1 ½ pounds baby potatoes
+- Add the potatoes and carrots with lots of salt.
+Add the lid back on and slow cook for an additional 4-5 hours on low.4 medium carrots, 1 ½ pounds baby potatoes

-- Remove the roast, potatoes, and carrots from the slow cooker, and set aside.
-Allow the roast to rest for about 10 minutes before shredding the beef.
+- Remove the roast, potatoes, and carrots from the slow cooker and set aside.
+Allow the roast to rest for about 10-15 minutes before shredding the beef.
 Discard the bay leaves, thyme sprigs, and rosemary sprigs.

 Make the gravy and finish the roast

-- Take some of the reserved cooking liquid and then strain it through a metal sieve to separate out any remaining solids.
+- Strain the reserved cooking liquid through a metal sieve to separate out any remaining solids.
 Take the cornstarch and some of the cooking liquid and mix them together in a separate bowl until there are no lumps to make a slurry.
-Add the slurry to the leftover liquid strained liquid in the slow cooker (or in a pan over medium-low heat if your slow cooker doesn't have a sauté function) and simmer until the gravy reaches your desired thickness level.
-Season to taste with salt and pepper.3-4 tablespoons cornstarch, salt and pepper to taste, 2-3 cups reserved braising liquid
+Add the slurry to the strained liquid in the slow cooker (or in a pan over medium-low heat if your slow cooker doesn't have a sauté function) and simmer until the gravy reaches your desired thickness level.
+Season to taste with salt and pepper.3-4 tablespoons cornstarch, 2-3 cups reserved braising liquid, salt and pepper to taste

 - Using two forks, shred the tender beef into large chunks.
-Now, drizzle the roast, potatoes, and carrots with veggies mashed potatoes, or a side of vegetables.
+Drizzle the roast, potatoes, and carrots with gravy, and serve over mashed potatoes or a side of vegetables.
 Enjoy!

 Save This Recipe! 💌